Relief for Dry Eyes

 The Lipid Layer - the most superficial layer.
 It is produced by the Meibomiam glands with contributions from the glands of Zeis and Moll of the eye lids.
 The secretion is an oily material, which is fluid at body temperature and retards evaporation of the aqueous layer and lowers surface tension, thereby allowing the tear-film to adhere to the eye's surface.
 Androgen receptors are located in both the lacrimal and meibomian glands.
 A decrease in circulating androgen hormones can result in loss of the oil laye, exacerbating the evaporative tear loss.

 The Blink Reflex renews the tear film by delivering aqueous and lipid to the tear film and sweeping away debris.
 The normal blink interval is about 5 seconds under normal conditions.
 The tear film is typically stable for about 10 seconds.
 Tears are normally evaporated or forced out through the nasolacrimal ducts in the inner corner of the eyes on blinking.

-Many different things cause dry eye syndrome.
-The normal aging of tear glands, as well as extended use of contact lens, environmental pollutants, prescription drugs, refractive surgery, auto immune diseases, nutrient deficiencies and other disorders can cause disruption in the tear production and retention process.
+Many different things cause dry eyes.
+The normal aging of tear glands, as well as extended use of contact lens, environmental pollutants, prescription drugs, refractive surgery, nutrient deficiencies and other issues can cause disruption in the tear production and retention process.

 Blepharitis can often cause dry eye symptoms due to inflammation of the eyelid margins, which is caused by a bacterial infection (Staphylococci).
 This condition can compromise the quality of the tear film causing tears to evaporate more quickly.
 The bacteria produce waste material that can cause a mild toxic reaction leading to chronic red, irritated eyes.